FAQs

 We love interns!
 The Center does have an intern program.
 Currently, the intern program is designed for undergraduate and gradute students attending local universities.
 There are limited opportunities for high school students and recent college graduates.
 If you are interested in becoming an intern, please contact Allison Carr.

-Unfortunately we do not offer any scholarships at this time.
+Unfortunately, we do not offer any scholarships at this time.
 If you are looking for funding opportunities, check in with your local workforce development board to see if you qualify for assistance.

 In the event you need to cancel, the following options are available:

-– Cancel 7-14 days before workshop – 50% refund
+– Cancellations 15-31 days before the course receive a 50% refund

-– Cancel 1-7 days before workshop – 25% refund
+– Cancellations 8-14 days before the course receive a 25% refund

 We cannot guarantee that you will get a job after completing our training.
 However, we can give you the tools to make you a competitive candidate and connect you with our industry partners that are hiring.
 We also typically see a lot of networking happening within classes and you would have access to ask our instructors questions about different solar companies and how to be a more competitive candidate.
+All course participants are invited to join the NCCETC Training Program Alumni group on LinkedIn for continued networking.

 There are many resources available to help you explore leasing land for solar development.
-Please visit our ‘Resources’ (link) section for a list of associations that list project developers for various renewable energy applications.
+Please visit our ‘Resources‘ section for a list of associations that list project developers for various renewable energy applications.

 Please visit our ‘Resources‘ link for information on new business start-up support organizations.